syncfusion-content/wpf-docs/wpf/Ribbon/Overview.md

 ---
 layout: post
 title: About WPF Ribbon control | Syncfusion
-description: Learn here all about introduction of Syncfusion Essential Studio WPF Ribbon control, its elements and more details.
+description: Learn here all about introduction of Syncfusion Essential Studio WPF Ribbon control, its elements and more.
 platform: wpf
 control: Ribbon
 documentation: ug